sorice/preprocess/docs/index.rst

 when that trend wasn't alive and *Sklearn library* needed Bunch objects and some of my colleague were using Weka (java) and arff format.
 So the comparison of performances was a nightmare.
 This library integrates methods to accomplish this purpose from NLTK, Spacy and others.

 QuickStart
 -----------

-1. QuickStart with `preprocessing`.
+1. QuickStart with :doc:`tutorial/user/quickstart`.
 2. Bases of :doc:`normalization`.